 We love using legos blocks during math lessons!
 It gives a visual of what the child is doing and it’s a great manipulative to use.
 We have used our Legos and Blocks for counting, learning about length, sizes, colors, patterns, and now fractions.
 The possibilities of using them in math lessons are endless!

-How To Teach Kids With LEGOS And Blocks
+Ways Kids Can Learn With Lego And Blocks

 There are so many other ways and benefits for children to use Legos and Blocks!
 Check out some of these amazing ways other parents, teachers, and homeschoolers have taken advantage of learning with legos and blocks.